- 1 What are the environmental conflicts ports face?

 Ports are often blamed for most environmental issues related to water and sediment pollution.
 Ports, on top of creating pollution themselves, receive water runoff from rivers which contain land activity pollutants.
 They can thus be blamed for water pollution when their management is not actually responsible.
 (For example, ports could be blamed for heavy metals and hydrocarbons that were produced by the wastewater of land factories.)

 When ports adopt a green supply chain management system, they understand their ecosystem and gain support from port communities.
 The greener the strategies ports adopt and the more they understand their environment, the less they will be blamed for the pollution of other land and ocean activities.
-If ports closely track their activities and how they affect the environment and ecosystem, then they can perform them in the right place in the right time, causing less harm.
+If ports closely track their activities and how they affect the environment and ecosystem, then they can perform them in the right place at the right time, causing less harm.

 What actions can ports take to be greener while gaining a competitive advantage?

-Green, low carbon ports are attracting a lot of attention.
+Green, low-carbon ports are attracting a lot of attention.
 At Sinay, we encourage ports that going green is not a cost for them, but a competitive advantage.
 By going green, ports cut their costs and gain community support.

 As Ports are central to the maritime industry if they go green other industries will follow.
 Instead of being portrayed as the cause of water pollution, ports could be seen as leaders for a greener maritime supply chain.